mdibaiee/mahdi.blog/_posts/2022-09-06-rukiga-african-language.md

 Aha obuhunga bunnurile: This buhunga is delicious

+Mwebare ahabwakujira omitima murungi: thank you for your kindness

 # How to say beautiful

 The adjective changes based on what we are talking about, and based on letters of previous words or context, in a way they try to rhyme words when possible.